MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use/use-copilot-email.md

 **Tone**: Select **Friendly**, **Professional**, or **Formal** to adjust the tone of your text.

 > [!NOTE]
-> The Adjust with Copilot feature supports responses in English only.
+> The adjust feature supports responses in English only.

 ### Use follow-up prompts